Motaz-Almohamad/my-first-projects/README.md

-This is my first projetkt as a new programmier you need to create a .json with the name pers.json
+This is my first projetkt as a new programmier\nyou need to create a .json with the name pers.json